blinken/paradar/doc/user-manual.md

 clear of obstructions, with a good line of sight in all directions, the included 2dBi (10cm) antenna will receive large aircraft 20-30km away.
 A 5dBi antenna (20cm) or a larger magnetic-mounted whip placed in a high location (eg, a vehicle roof) will receive more distant aircraft.

-paradar uses a female SMA antenna connector (the antenna should have a male SMA connector).
+paradar uses a female SMA antenna connector (the antenna must have a male SMA connector).
+If you break the antenna, contact info@paradar.co.uk and we'll send you a new one, if you cover postage.

 > ![Caution](https://raw.githubusercontent.com/blinken/paradar/master/doc/symbol-caution.png)
 >